thedynamiclinker/sudocode/bin/bashbug.md

 ![[bash-logo-1.png]]

+---

 ```
 /*
    You are not expected to understand this (yet).

-   It's currently just notes for later.
+   For now, it's just some notes for later.

+   This file isn't actually executed within
-   It's not integrated into the book yet.
+   the main narrative of the book yet.
 */
 ```